RohanAlexander/telling_stories_with_data/_book/42-causality_from_obs.md

 Consider wanting to know the effect of a new tennis racket on serve speed.
 One way to test this would be to measure the difference between, say, Roger Federer's serve speed without the tennis racket and the serve speed of an enthusiastic amateur, let us call them Ville, with the tennis racket.
 Yes, we would find a difference, but would we know how much to attribute to the tennis racket?
 Another way would be to consider the difference between Ville's serve speed without the new tennis racket and Ville's serve speed with the new tennis racket.
 But what if serves were just getting faster naturally over time?
 Instead, we combine the two approaches to look at the difference in the differences.

 We begin by measuring Federer's serve speed and compare it to Ville's serve speed, both without the new racket.
-We then measure Federer's serve speed Again, and measure Ville's serve speed with the new racket.
+We then measure Federer's serve speed again, and measure Ville's serve speed with the new racket.
 That difference in the differences would then be the estimate of the effect of the new racket.
 There are a few key assumptions that we need to make for this analysis to be appropriate:

 1) Is there something else that may have affected only Ville, and not Federer that could affect Ville's serve speed?
 2) Is it likely that Federer and Ville have the same trajectory of serve speed improvement?
 This is the 'parallel trends' assumption, and it dominates many discussions of difference in differences analysis.